The Flamethrowers (Kushner novel): Reception

-Critical reception for The Flamethrowers has been mostly positive.
-The New Yorker's James Wood praised the book as "scintillatingly alive" and commented that it "[succeeded] because it is so full of vibrantly different stories and histories, all of them particular, all of them brilliantly alive."
+Critical reception for The Flamethrowers has been mostly positive.The New Yorker's James Wood praised the book as "scintillatingly alive" and commented that it "[succeeded] because it is so full of vibrantly different stories and histories, all of them particular, all of them brilliantly alive."
 The Guardian commented upon the book and its polarized reviews, remarking that while some reviewers such as Wood and novelist Jonathan Franzen have been vocal in their praise, other reviewers such as Adam Kirsch commented that the book was "macho," which explained "why it has been received so enthusiastically by the critics."
 However, Kirsch's overall review also contained praise: he wrote that Kushner had "a real gift for grasping the prose-poetry of ideologies."
-The Flamethrowers was listed as one of the top 10 books of 2013 by the New York Times.
+In a starred review, Kirkus Reviews said, "Kushner writes well and plunges us deeply into the disparate worlds of the New York City art scene, European political radicalism and the exhilarating rush of motorcycles."

 The New York Review of Books published a predominantly negative review by Frederick Seidel, which criticized elements of the book as unconvincing.
 The review remarked that the book was "tiresome, histrionic, hysterically overwritten" and was "desperate to show how brilliant it is".
 The review provoked a response from the Huffington Post's Nicholas Miriello, who published it through the Los Angeles Review of Books.
 Miriello remarked that Seidel's review was more interested in Seidel than the book itself and that it was "gallingly condescending" and "often inadequate."
 The New Republic in turn commented upon Miriello's response, suggesting that Seidel's opinions might have been more based upon differences in cultures between New York and the west coast.The Flamethrowers was a finalist for the 2013 National Book Award.
+The Flamethrowers was listed as one of the top 10 books of 2013 by the New York Times.
+It was ranked 56th on The New York Times' 100 Best Books of the 21st Century in 2024.